 Odds & Ends

 On July 4, 1979, the Toronto Maple Leafs named Punch Imlach as their new general manager, replacing Jim Gregory.
 This was Imlach’s second tour of duty as the Maple Leafs’ general manager.
 He was the helm during one of their most successful eras of hockey.
 In Imlach’s first stint, between 1958 and 1969, the Maple Leafs made it to the Stanley Cup Final six times, winning four championships.
 His second go-round only lasted until October of 1981.

-The Flames signed undrafted free-agent goaltender Dwayne Roloson, on July 4, 1994, after he completed his college career at Lowell University.
+The Flames signed undrafted free-agent goaltender Dwayne Roloson on July 4, 1994, after completing his college career at Lowell University.
 He made his NHL debut with the Flames in 1996 and played two seasons with them before signing with the Buffalo Sabres in 1998.
-His career spanned 14 seasons with 606 combined appearances with the Flames, Sabres, Wild, Edmonton Oilers, New York Islanders and Tampa Bay Lightning.
+His career spanned 14 seasons with 606 combined appearances with the Flames, Sabres, Wild, Edmonton Oilers, New York Islanders, and Tampa Bay Lightning.

 The Montreal Canadiens signed veteran center Yanic Perreault on July 4, 2001.
-He went on to score a career-high 27 goals and 56 points during the 2001-02 season, which led the team.
+He scored a career-high 27 goals and 56 points during the 2001-02 season, which led the team.

 Happy Birthday to You

 There is a total of 21 players who have skated in at least one NHL game who was born on this date.
 The most notable names of the group are Kevin McClelland (59), Steve Rucchin (50), Mike Knuble (49), Keith Kinkaid (32), Jake Gardiner (31), Trevor Carrick (27), Artturi Lehkonen (26), Jason Dickinson (26) and the late Pat Stapleton and Juhn Widing.